 Registration for your K-12 classroom begins at the beginning of each school year.
 Please contact the Program Coordinator at firstname.lastname@example.org at any time during the school year to have your name added to the list.
 After you express interest in participating, a notification will be sent when a spot becomes available.
 Remember, the sooner you sign up, the more chance you have at Planting a Promise.

 A Crop of Resources!

-Our Planting a Promise Guide contains lessons and activities exploring Big Ideas, Curriculum Competencies, and Content for primary and early intermediate grades in Science, with additional connections for English Language Arts and Arts Education.
+Our Planting a Promise Handbook contains lessons and activities exploring Big Ideas, Curriculum Competencies, and Content for primary and early intermediate grades in Science, with additional connections for English Language Arts and Arts Education.

-Our Planting a Promise PowerPoint presentation for middle grade students provides a visual tour that illustrates What Plants Need to Grow, The Life Cycle of a Daffodil, and The Parts of the Daffodil.
+Our Planting a Promise PowerPoint presentation for middle-grade students provides a visual tour that illustrates What Plants Need to Grow, The Life Cycle of a Daffodil, and The Parts of the Daffodil.